 A final thought for teenage boys dealing with acne

-For some teens boys, acne is a simple nuisance and does not severely affect their lives.
-That said, acne for many can be painful, detrimental condition that can significantly impact quality of life.
+For some teen boys, acne is a simple nuisance and does not severely affect their lives.
+Acne for many can be painful, a detrimental condition that can significantly impact life quality.
 If you're struggling with acne, know that you are not alone and that there are solutions for you!
-Start with the tips above and keep trying until you find something that works.
-If you're still confused about where to start or would like some support on your clear skin journey take the free MDacne skin assessment and ask a dermatologist on our team any questions you may have.